svalinn/DAGMC/doc/install/index.rst

 1. A basic understanding of Unix/Linux shell commands and how to navigate the shell, for installing dependencies and DAGMC enabled codes
-2. MCNP5 source code, if you intend to install DAG-MCNP5
+2. MCNP5_ source code, if you intend to install DAG-MCNP5
-3. FLUKA, if you intend to install FluDAG
+3. Fluka_, if you intend to install FluDAG
-4. Cubit or Trelis, for the creation of geometry
+4. Cubit_ or Trelis_, for the creation of geometry

 Once you have the basic pre-requisite peices in place you can proceed to the DAGMC installation.
 There are three main parts in the DAGMC installation: